mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-nightly.md

   - _Nightly builds_: unexpectedly, they are version built every night (well, it depends which timezone you live in).
 Use this set of versions if you're sure that one specific change was included in that or previous days.
   - _Commit or Push builds_: this happens when someone push a change to one of the development branches.
 Use this version if you know the build number that includes your desired change.

-Once you've chosen the right version, just get download the `.aar` file from the [builds table](/WhirlyGlobe/builds/builds.html).
+Once you've chosen the right version, just download the `.aar` file from the [builds table](/WhirlyGlobe/builds/builds.html).

 ### Copy and Include AAR